spinnaker/spinnaker.github.io/guides/tutorials/codelabs/bake-and-deploy-pipeline/index.md

 Note here that the us-east-1a availability zone is currently full, so it will need to be deselected in the corresponding 'region' checkbox list for each of these steps.

+### Set up Spinnaker

+If you don't already have a running Spinnaker instance, you'll need to set one up before you continue.
+A [demo installation](/setup/quickstart) should be sufficient for this codelab, but you can also follow the [full setup guide](/setup/install) to try out Spinnaker with a full installation.

+Once you have deployed Spinnaker, navigate to [localhost:9000](http://localhost:9000) to start this codelab.

 ### Create a Spinnaker application

 1. In Spinnaker, click **Actions** > **Create Application**